Western Atlantic Coast - Algarve - Portugal

 Carrapateira is a small town on the hillside just behind the sand dunes of Praia da Bordeira (often mistakenly called Praia da Carrapateira) about 14km north of Vila do Bispo and just south of the village of Bordeira.

-The pretty central square, Largo do Comércio, has 3 or 4 cafes, a restaurant, a surf shop that also has bikes for hire and internet access, a mini-mercado for everyday supplies as well as a market for fresh fruit and veg.
+The pretty central square, Largo do Comércio, has 3 or 4 cafes, a restaurant, a surf shop, a mini-mercado for everyday supplies as well as a market for fresh fruit and vegetables.

-To really appreciate the ruggedness of the coastline there is a scenic, if a little rough drive along the clifftops to Praia do Amado from Bordeira beach - take the road to the left of the beach and follow it up the hill and you can drive along the cliff tops all the way to Amado beach.
+To really appreciate the ruggedness of the coastline there is a scenic, if a little rough drive along the cliff tops to Praia do Amado from Bordeira beach - take the road to the left of the beach and follow it up the hill and you can drive along the cliff tops all the way to Amado beach.
 Although it is quite a rough road in places, you don't need a 4x4 to tackle it!
-It is worth it for the view and when you reach Amado there is another, better road that leads you back to the main road just south of Carrapateira.
+It is worth it for the view and when you reach Amado there is a tarmac road that leads you back to the main road just south of Carrapateira.

 Praia do Amado is just that...a gorgeous beach!
 Oh, and there are a couple of snack bars!
 The large sandy bay with red and gold cliffs at either end and green hills as a backdrop ...wonderful!
 Judging by the number of surfers that gather here - the surf's not bad either!